-355. In the absence of emission factors data for vehicles in Bangladesh, emission factors were mostly taken from another road project IEE report prepared by the ADB (SASEC Dhaka-Northwest Corridor Road Project, Phase 2: Elenga-Hatikamrul Road Expansion Initial Environmental Examination).
+355. Maximum PCU for 2 and 4 lanes were considered as 36,000 and 80,000, respectively.
+In the absence of emission factors data for vehicles in Bangladesh, emission factors were mostly taken from another road project IEE report prepared by the ADB (SASEC Dhaka-Northwest Corridor Road Project, Phase 2: Elenga-Hatikamrul Road Expansion Initial Environmental Examination12).